missreya/Terdle/README.md

 # Debugging Lines
 Set the answer to a certain word: uncomment main.cpp Line 111 Display the answer during game: uncomment Terdle.cpp Line 22

+# C++ Constructs
+1. If/Else statements in all source files
+2. Loops in all source files
+3. Functions in all source files
+4. Vectors in Guess.cpp
+5. Struct in Guess.cpp
+6. OOP in all source files
+7. Pointers are not used
+8. External files used in main.cpp
+9. Recursion: main.cpp menuRequest()
+10. Exceptions: main.cpp loadWordList()